-- The Program Coordinator will contact you after reviewing your application, and if selected, will call you to schedule an interview.
+- The Program Manager will contact you after reviewing your application, and if selected, will call you to schedule an interview.

-After the interview, the program coordinator will assess if you have the right combination of skills, experience, and interests to fit on our team.
+After the interview, the Program Manager will assess if you have the right combination of skills, experience, and interests to fit on our team.
 Then, if selected: